 The procedure that will take up to six minutes to fix this problem.

 First, let the machine to cool completely

 Fill the water tank reservoir with fresh, cool and filtered water.
-The brew head screen should be clean, smooth side down, waffle side up and the water hose should not be crimped.
+The brew head screen should be clean, smooth side down, waffle side up and it should not crimp the water hose.

 Put a water collector more so a cup under the brew head and steam wand, switch on the power wand and with the immediate action open the steam wand to run for 2 minutes.